LABOR DAY WEEKEND 2013

 The job we do is not as important as our approach to it.
 Is it simply a way to earn money to buy more things?
 Or is it a way to be of service?
 While many jobs are relatively unrewarding in this world, our attitude toward them can make them better or worse.
 If we focus on the money earned, the prestige acquired, or rapid advancement possibilities, we are likely to become dissatisfied.

 But if we focus on our usefulness, then any job can have its joys and rewards.
-If our love in our labor_dayworking lives only to be useful, looking for better jobs or promotions but these will be but means, not the end.
+If our love in our working lives only to be useful, looking for better jobs or promotions but these will be but means, not the end.

 Our work opens doors for us to work with God’s purpose for creation.
 As we learn to care for others, heaven can grow within us.
 Not that just by working hard we will somehow buy our way into heaven, but that through our labors and our service, the truths of religion come to life.